gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 The string scale: $$\sim m_P \sim 10^{19}$$ GeV.
 The LHC: $$13 \times 10^3$$ GeV.

-15 orders of magnitude between experiment and theory.
+Fifteen orders of magnitude
+between experiment and theory.

-The specific predictions of string theory — Kaluza-Klein modes, string resonances, extra dimensions at the string scale — require Planck-energy accelerators.
+The specific predictions of string theory (Kaluza-Klein modes, string resonances, extra dimensions at the string scale) require Planck-energy accelerators.

 These will never be built.

 **3. The de Sitter problem:**

-The universe has positive cosmological constant — it is de Sitter space.
+The universe has positive cosmological constant.
+It is de Sitter space.

 Constructing stable de Sitter vacua in string theory has proven extraordinarily difficult.

 The KKLT construction (2003)
-proposed a mechanism for de Sitter vacua — but its validity is disputed.
+proposed a mechanism for de Sitter vacua, but its validity is disputed.

 The **swampland program** (Vafa et al., 2018)